(Re)Locating Intimacy: Spatial Perspectives on Personal Relationships in Contemporary Japan:

 English, PDF (1.6 MB)

-The Risks and Opportunities of the ‘Solo-Society’.
-(Re)Locating Intimacy – Spatial Perspectives on Personal Relationships in Contemporary Japan
+The Risks and Opportunities of the ‘Hyper-Solo-Society’.
+(Re)Mapping Intimacy – Spatial Perspectives on Personal Relationships in Contemporary Japan